-- I stayed at B&B Art Rooms for one night at €40, which I booked through booking.com.
+I stayed at B&B Art Rooms for one night at €40, booked through booking.com.
 You can read my full review of the B&B in The Tried & Tested: B&B Art Rooms, Cagliari, Sardinia.

-- The Botanical Gardens, which are five minutes away from the B&B, are open Monday – Friday (definitely not at the weekend!) and entrance is €4.
+Botanical Gardens: The gardens were just five minutes away from the B&B I stayed at and looked beautiful!
+They are open Monday – Friday (definitely not at the weekend!) and entry costs €4.

-- Cagliari Cathedral is a 15-minute walk (if you don’t get lost!).
+Cagliari Cathedral: A 15-minute walk (if you don’t get lost!).
 Entrance is free, although donations are welcomed.

-- The Royal Palace is right next to the Cathedral and entrance is free.
+The Royal Palace: Located right next to the Cathedral and entrance is free.